Alexhuszagh/xcross/README.md

 # Building/Running Dockerfiles

-To build all Docker images, run `python3 setup.py build_imagesn--with-package-managers=1`.
+To build all Docker images, run `python3 setup.py build_images --with-package-managers=1`.
 Note that can it take up to a week to build all images.
 To build and run a single docker image, use:

 ```bash
 image=ppcle-unknown-linux-gnu